-12.9 Social Plan
+12.11 Social plan

-Measures for guiding the reorganisation into the proper channels as regards the social aspects, which include provisions to prevent, reduce or remove any detrimental effects for you and your colleagues, will be laid down in a Social Plan.
-This Social Plan can apply to the consequences of a specific resolution, or all the proposed resolutions within a certain period.
+Measures for guiding dismissals on business econimisc grounds into the proper channels as regards the social aspects, which include provisions to prevent, reduce or remove detrimental effects for the employees, will be laid down in a social plan.
+This social plan can apply to the consequences of a specific resolution, or all the proposed resolutions within a certain period.

-12.10 Consultation
+12.12 Consultation

-Your employer will consult with the trade unions on the contents of the Social Plan inasmuch as it concerns:
+Your employer will consult with the trade unions on the contents of the social plan inasmuch as it concerns:

-- arrangements for employment conditions for job changes; - transfer arrangements; - measures for guidance from one job to another job; - severance arrangements; - where it is in the interests of preserving employment, the possibility to deviate from the working hours and the hours of work agreed to with colleagues concerned.
+- arrangements for employment conditions for job changes; - transfer arrangements; - measures for guidance from one job to another job; - severance arrangements; - where it is in the interests of preserving employment, the possibility to deviate from the working hours and the hours of work agreed to with colleagues concerned on the basis of Article 4.
 In carrying this out, any possible salary adjustments in accordance with Article 6.7 that have not yet been granted can be included.

-If the employee representatives so wish, consultation will be extended to cover the entire Social Plan.
+If the employee representatives so wish, consultation will be extended to cover the entire social plan.
 Efforts will be made to reach agreements during consultation.
 If agreements are reached, these cannot, following the advice procedure with the works council in accordance with Article 25 of the Works Council Act, undergo any further changes.

-If it is not possible to reach agreements within a reasonable term, then your employer will, following the advice procedure, make his decision proposals with respect to these arrangements regarding employment conditions known to the employee representatives, and state the viewpoints of the trade unions on these matters.
+If it is not possible to reach agreements within a reasonable term, then your employer will, following the advice procedure, make his decision proposals with respect to these arrangements regarding employment conditions known to the works council, and state the viewpoints of the trade unions on these matters.